clarktrimble/ba-blog/content/blog/funhouse/index.md

 #### Step Two: get stuff out (programmatically)

-Um, surprisingly, I'm not finding an example for this.
+Um, surprisingly, I'm not finding an example for this one.
+Challenge accepted!

-Not to worry.
-I'm up for a challenge!

 ### Wrong Turn